top of page

 JOE STROPPEL, lyric tenor, was born and raised in Glen Cove, NY.
 His father, Frederick Stroppel, is a playwright, screenwriter and opera enthusiast, and his mother, Liz, is an early childhood music educator.
 His late grandmother, Betty Kash, was a cabaret singer & theatre director in New York City.

 Joe currently studies music at Hunter College in New York City.
 He spent over three years of his undergrad as an assistant to accomplished conductor Michael Sheetz.
 Joe is a two-time Emile Anders award winner for vocal excellence in Dr. Sheetz's collegiate ensembles, and he was a 2024 winner of the Hunter Symphony Orchestra's Aria Competition.
 He is also a choral scholar at St. Luke's Episcopal Church in Sea Cliff, Long Island.
-Joe is a voice student of classically-trained singer, Broadway performer & Tony® nominee Ron Raines.
+Joe is a voice student of classically-trained baritone & Tony® nominee Ron Raines.

 Check the "Events" page for all upcoming engagements!